What will the interview be like?

 What will happen?

 All of the interview should be taped.
 Very occasionally the interview is not tape recorded.
 If it's not tape recorded the interviewer should make a full written record of the interview and at the end you’ll be asked to sign to say that it's accurate: take the time to read it thoroughly and correct anything you think isn’t right.
+Do not sign it if you don’t think it is correct.

 They should tell you what they suspect and why, give you details of the evidence they have and ask you to tell them your side of the story.
 However, they may just start asking you questions without explaining what it’s about.